Acrolinx Server - Version 5.3.1

 We used to give you the option to deactivate the reporting database.
 But because Acrolinx Server 5.2 and later need a reporting database, we’ve removed the core server option reportingDatabase.enable .
 This means that you can’t deactivate the reporting database anymore.

-Warning When Restoring Reporting Database Backups from Older Versions
+Prevent Restoring of Reporting Database Backups from Older Versions

 We’ve never supported restoring reporting database backups from older schema versions to newer schema versions.
 This is because your data can get corrupted.
 You’ll now see a message warning you that you tried to restore a reporting database backup from an older database schema version.
 To learn more about database backups and see Analytics and Reporting Database Backups .